Do you want to get jobs in South Korea in 2025 but don’t know how?

 (ii) E-2 Foreign Language Instructor Visa

 This is a popular visa in Korea.
-It is one of the easier to get as you need a Bachelor’s degree, a criminal background check, and a sponsor company.
+It is also one of the easiest to get, as you need a Bachelor’s degree, a criminal background check, and a sponsor company.

-You can teach languages at private academies, public schools, and similar institutions with it.
-They give multiple-entry visas for 13 months; you can renew after 1 year.
+With it, you can teach languages at private academies, public schools, and similar institutions.
+They give multiple-entry visas for 13 months, which you can renew after 1 year.

 (iii) Guidance on Technological Issues- E-4 Visa

 This visa is for ex-pats with knowledge of natural science or high technology.
-A public or private entity must have invited them.
-Also, the one who has abilities that are not available in Korea.
+A public or private entity and those with abilities not available in Korea must have invited them.

-The multiple-entry visa has a one-year validity period, while the single-entry access is good for three months.
+The multiple-entry visa has a one-year validity period, while single-entry access is valid for three months.

 (iv) Special Profession – E-5 Visa

 This visa is available to architects, attorneys, medics, accountants, and other professionals.
-They must be globally licensed.
-They also need authorization to practice their field of expertise from the Korean government.
+Applicants must be globally licensed and have authorization from the Korean government to practice their field of expertise.

 The multiple-entry visa has a one-year validity period; single-entry access is good for three months.